myvsky/avito-fav-map/README.md

 source .env/bin/activate
 pip install -r requirements.txt
 ```
-### Requirements:
+### Instructions:
-- You are logged in with Avito;
-- You accept Avito's cookies usage;
+1) Log in to Avito with your default browser.
-- You give permission for "browsercookie" module to use your "physical
+2) Launch main.py, give permission for "browsercookie" library to use Chrome
-browser" cookies for webdriver to get into your account without needing to get
-through manual authorization every time;

-### Remarks and explainations:
-This repository lets you to get all the addresses from your "Favorite" list on
-Avito.
-Those addresses will be stored in .csv file, which you can use to
-display all those marks of addresses on the Google Maps.

-### Displaying addresses via Google Maps:
+browser cookies.
-1. Redirect to the following website: https://google.com/maps/d/u/0;
+3) After successful gaining data.csv file, redirect to the following page:
-2. Click on the "CREATE NEW MAP" button OR use the one that exists already
-(if you want to);
-3. Click "Add layer" and choose the "Import" button in panel of appended
-layer.
+https://google.com/maps/d/u/0 and create new map.
+4) In layers list, import data from data.csv file.